azriel91/peace/doc/src/technical_concepts/output/presentation.md

     - **Web output:** Write JSON.
     - **Native application:** Update a UI component.

-* `OutputFormatter`: Maps between the information and the display format, e.g. write this as an ID, or short text, or long text.
+* `Presenter`: Maps between the information and the presentation format, e.g. present this as an ID, short text, long text, a list, etcetera.

     Examples: